Kiyomi

-Kiyomi (清見, kiyomi) (Citrus unshiu × sinensis) is a Japanese citrus fruit that is a hybrid of a Miyagawa Wase mikan and an orange.
+Kiyomi (清見, kiyomi) (Citrus unshiu × sinensis) is a Japanese, sweet citrus fruit that is a hybrid of a Miyagawa Wase mikan and an orange.
 The new breed was the first tangor created in Japan in 1949.
 It was named Kiyomi after the temple Seiken-ji (清見寺) and the lagoon Kiyomi-gata (清見潟) near its experiment station in Shizuoka city and registered as "Tangor Nōrin No.1" in 1979.

 Kiyomi are sweet.
-Sugar content is normally 11–12° Bx and reaches even 13 °Bx if conditions are met.
+Sugar content is normally 11–12 °Bx and reaches even 13 °Bx if conditions are met.
 Citric acid content is around 1%.
 It has no seeds.
 The time of ripening is mid to late March.
 The flavor is similar to that of a mikan, while the aroma is similar to that of an orange.

 Kiyomi is a monogerm, so it is often used as a parent citrus to create new hybrids such as dekopon.